 While you relax, I place my hands on or near to you (depending on your preferences - though never on the more intimate places) - and begin the process of transferring Reiki.

 While that is happening, you may be aware of temperature changes around my hands, you may be aware of colours or shapes in your eyes.
-Most people find it nicer to pause in silence, but if you need to talk or if you want to stop, you simply say and it happens.
+I discourage chit-chat, but if you need to talk or if you want to stop, you simply say and it happens.
 You may also experience nothing at all - but Reiki is transferred whatever it feels like.

 At the end of the session, you sit up, have a drink of water, spend a few moments sharing, and head off for your day.